patrick-kidger/diffrax/docs/usage/getting-started.md

     After that:

     - Have a look through the "Examples" on the sidebar for in-depth examples including things like training loops for neural ODEs, etc.
-    - The "Basic API" on the sidebar is the complete reference for everything you need to know to solve ODEs.
+    - The "Basic API" on the sidebar is the main reference for everything you need to know to solve ODEs.
-    - The "Advanced API" on the sidebar is the extended reference to include everything needed to solve SDEs and CDEs.
+    - The "Advanced API" on the sidebar is the extended reference, in particular including everything needed to solve SDEs and CDEs.

 The main function in Diffrax is [`diffrax.diffeqsolve`][].
 This solves the initial value problem corresponding to an ordinary/stochastic/controlled differential equation.